0

 The review notes:

-• 630–680 nm (red light) is best for boosting superficial collagen and evening out skin tone.
+• 630–680 nm (red light) appears best for supporting superficial collagen and helping skin look more even in tone.

-• 800–880 nm (near-infrared light) penetrates deeper, helping with wrinkles and repair at the dermal level.
+• 800–880 nm (near-infrared light) penetrates deeper, supporting the appearance of smoother, more resilient skin at the dermal level.

-• Using both wavelengths together may provide the strongest rejuvenation effect.
+• Using both wavelengths together may provide the strongest visible rejuvenation effect.

 Dose and Treatment Settings Matter